persinammon4/capstone-snake-game/README.md

 with a future extension being multiple computer controlled snakes).
 Originally the `Game::Update` method guarantees order of execution of
 Object::Update methods, so there being a change in the environment between reads and writes is impossible.
 An idea is first update all the obstacles.
 Computer snakes move around obstacles, so this guarantees the current grid - from there each can compute their new location independently (through multiple threads) and update themselves independently.

+## Notes about A*

+A* moves the computer controlled snake by having a method be given a snake and change its direction based on a one time computed vector of directions.
+(Technically, this could be fed the user controlled snake to overwrite the user inputted commands for that snake in the Input-Update-Render loop).
+To read the directions, static variables are declared in `Controller::AlgorithmInput`, a vector is assigned, and direction is read and updated by reading without writing to vector and a modular operation so that once hits end it starts at beginning.
+Originally, the attempt was to have a vector, use `vector.erase(vector.begin())` to pop off element 0, and then re-compute a vector if `vector.size() == 0`.
+This led to no changes in direction.
+Also, the frame rate means movement is fractional not just integer based like the SDL_Points the nodes are based off (e.g. if snake speed is `0.1f`, that means it takes ten steps at the same direction before the snake reaches the next point/node and can switch to the next direction).

+There may be a way to solve this read-only vec + modulo to always keep a new direction through a better means, but for now it is implemented like this.
+Also, if there are going to be multiple snakes the `static` count and the `% [int]` can be reused, but the vectors need to be separated.
+There needs to be a `dir_index` for each vector, because each vector can have different sizes so doing something like messing with the count variable will make it messier than necessary.

 <img src="snake_game.gif"/>